medialibre/medialibre/wp-content/plugins/add-to-any/README.txt

 5. Settings for Floating Share Bars

 == Changelog ==

+= 1.7.36 =
+* Apply the "Show sharing buttons" option to the floating vertical bar when Placement is set to "Attach to content"

+= 1.7.35 =
+* Remove Google+ because Google is [shut down Google+](https://support.google.com/plus/answer/9195133)

+= 1.7.34 =
+* Add MeWe
+* Update Evernote icon color
+* Replace Google+ with Email as a default share button

 = 1.7.33 =
 * New translatable strings for the optional [post-share modal](https://www.addtoany.com/buttons/customize/wordpress/thanks)